Uriasej/Uriasej/README.md

 - 👋 Hi, I’m @Uriasej
-- 👀 I’m interested in urmom
+- 👀 I’m interested in unity2d
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on urmom
+- 💞️ I’m looking to collaborate on unity2d
-- 📫 How to reach me ...urmom
+- 📫 How to reach me ... you can't

 <!---
 Uriasej/Uriasej is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.